addyosmani/backbone-fundamentals/chapters/10-mobile-applications.md

-By default, the BasicView uses the <b>basic_page_simple.template</b> as the Handlebars template. if you need a custom template, being used only once, or in the case you want to create a new Super-abstract-View, like the basic_page_simple, override the <b>getTemplateID</b>.
+By default, the BasicView uses the <b>basic_page_simple.template</b> as the Handlebars template. if you need a custom template, being used only once, or in the case you want to create a new Super-abstract-View, like the basic_page_simple, override the <b>getTemplateID</b> function.

 ```javascript
 getTemplateID : function(){